pmoorman/vuepress-elite/docs/lesson1.md

 # <meta name="robots" content="noindex">
 ---

-# This is where module 1 goes
+# This is where lesson 1 goes

 <a href="https://www.getdrip.com/forms/835790157/submissions/new" data-drip-show-form="835790157">Show form</a>